top of page

 Create a Custom Controller

-Create a new file called person.js in the api/person/controllers directory:
+Create a new file called company.js in the api/company/controllers directory:

 module.exports = {